tbooth/snakemake-publishing/episodes/07-ro-crates.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-# A general introduction to RO-Crates
+## A general introduction to RO-Crates

-An [RO-Crate](https://www.researchobject.org/ro-crate/about_ro_crate) is simply a zip file that contains a collection of data files, and includes a description of what those files are.
+An [RO-Crate](https://www.researchobject.org/ro-crate/about_ro_crate) is simply a *zip* file that contains a collection of data files, and includes a structured description of what those files are.

 The base RO-Crate specification says that you can include any types of data files you like, but it does stipulate that the description must be in a file named `ro-crate-metadata.json` and that